 The ability of the participants to identify the location of previously unheard earcons was good (91.5%).
 They were able to use the rules for constructing the earcons to work out where a new earcon belonged.
 This showed that the listeners had learned the rules well.
+As discussed above, earcons provide an easily extensible system for adding sound for hierarchies.
 This research has shown that if new nodes were added to an existing hierarchy then listeners would not need to be retrained on the sounds, they could use their existing knowledge of the rules to understand the new earcons.
 This is a very promising result for the use of earcons as hierarchical navigation aids.